Simcoe County Sports Update | 107.5 Kool FM

 Monday June 18th @ Markham Ironheads

-The Bombers hold a 6-3 record after setbacks to the Clarington Shamrox on Wednesday May 30th and to the Peterborough Lakers on Friday June 1st.
-7 games remain in the 2018 regular season schedule, 5 of those will be at Holly Community Centre
+The Bombers hold a 7-5 record following setbacks to the Huntsville Hawks and Whitby Warriors.
+4 games remain in the 2018 regular season schedule, all of those will be at Holly Community Centre

 Bombers Statistics